geofis/manuscritos-2021/README.md

 My goal for 2021 or, rather, for the first 6 months will be (in addition to teching): to write and **send** 3 manuscripts.
 This is the first time I make new year's resolutions.
 Why?
 Two reasons motivate me:

-1. Because I want to change the "it's a work in progress" for "this manuscript summarizes ...".
+1. Because I want to change the "it's a work in progress" for "this is my contribution".
 Visualizing many of my "works in progress" will make it easier for me to complete them.
 This is not a competition, it's about "giving birth"

 2. Because I want to continue doing science without a project, without staff support and without funding.
 I've been doing science this way for a while, and I think this is my best choice until bureaucracy meets science.

 What will I publish?
 Obviously, I will write about biogeography and geomorphology, using free software, with data previously collected and to be collected, following preproducibility criteria.
-My wish list of manuscripts is [here]().
+My wish list of manuscripts is [here](#list-of-manuscripts-2021).

 I prefer to think that I will send manuscripts, not that I will publish articles.
 In addition, I won't focus on impact factor, prestige or a badge.